 It has been agreed previously to apply the power window method with setting the UE power below a requirement.
 Thus, the power at the test system will initially be inside the power control window and range from 7 dBm to 9.7 dBm.
 However due to aggregate power tolerance the UE output power can fluctuate by ±3.5 dBm.
 In the worst case the high power level can be 13.2 dBm which has to be considered in setting the sensitivity of the measurement device.

-Proposal 1: Assess the MU considering a higher worst case power level for slots with 24 RBs of 13.2 dBm at the test equipment.
+Proposal 1: Assess the MU considering a higher worst case power level for slots with the larger RB allocation of 13.2 dBm at the test equipment.

 This is equivalent to a PSD of -0.6 dBm per RB for the slot with 24 RBs.